Wearing the Niqab: Muslim Women in the UK and the US (Bloomsbury Academic, 2021)

 MY OTHER PROJECTS

-This project focuses on the question of Whiteness/race, which was not addressed in the larger project.
-Dr. Joanna Krotofil (Jagiellonian University) and I trace how Polish White Female Converts strategically deploy their Whiteness in different multiracial and transnational settings.
+Dr. Joanna Krotofil (Jagiellonian University) and I trace how Polish White Female Converts strategically perform their Whiteness in different multiracial and transnational settings.
 This project is funded by the 2022 American Academy of Religion Collaborative International Research Grant.
+We have published our first article in Sociology of Religion.

 (with Dr. Joanna Krotofil (Jagiellonian University)) We investigate the consequences of the lockdown for pluralist Muslim women.